jamwine/Learn-Pandas/README.md

 # Learn-Pandas
-**Pandas for Python in Jupyter Notebook.ipynb** is a self explanatory resource for learning Pandas in Jupyter Notebook.
-It consists of detailed explanation of functions with numerous examples.
+**Pandas for Python in Jupyter Notebook.ipynb** is a self-explanatory resource for learning Pandas in Jupyter Notebook.
+It consists of the detailed explanation of functions with numerous examples.

 In order to ***download*** the notebook in the local machine, follow these steps: